 What is Dimensional Weight?

 All shippers must now think about FedEx’s dimensional weight.
 Ultimately, this negatively affects e-commerce business owners that ship large, lightweight packages.
 Because the package’s DIM weight will be high, and its actual weight will be low.

 Dimensional weight = Package Volume / DIM weight factor

 FedEx Dimensional weight = ( L x W x H ) / 139

 DIM Weight Refund

-FedEx and UPS calculate the dimensional weight on all packages.
+FedEx and UPS calculate the dimensional weight of all packages.
 Package charges will be for the higher amount of DIM or actual weight.
-Thus, you are paying for shipping weight that is not even present.
+Thus, FedEx DIM weight will cause you to pay for shipping weight that is not even present.

 Today’s hall-of-fame post is a dimensional-weight error on a package from New York City.
 A customer recently sent a heavy package Priority Overnight.
-The package weighs just over 100 pounds but was billed with a rated weight of over 270 pounds.
-Our calculations based on the dimensions and find it should have been rated at around 100 pounds instead.
+The box weighs just over 100 pounds but was billed with a rated weight of over 270 pounds.
+Based on the dimensions, our calculations find it should have been rated at around 100 pounds instead.

 The result of our efforts?
 The package charge of over $900, re-rate application to just about $100.
 Our customer gets a check for an $800+ refund, thanks to our FedEx express auditing service watching for dim-weight mistakes.

 Refund Retriever provides a full suite of shipping reports to help your business cut shipping costs.
 Reports include mistakes made by FedEx and UPS or your shipping manager.
 We will provide information with all your FedEx DIM weight packages at no charge.
 Therefore, signup with Refund Retriever and start saving money today.